openlibhums/memory-alpha/content/pages/support/identifiers/crossref-article-doi.md

 # Crossref article DOI

-Janeway can automatically register (also called "mint" or "deposit") Digital Object Identifiers (DOIs) for articles with Crossref, provided the journal’s settings are correctly configured.
+Janeway can automatically register (also called "mint" or "deposit") Digital Object Identifiers (DOIs) for articles with Crossref, provided the journal's settings are correctly configured.

 This page explains: